c 1805, The British Museum, London Wikimedia Commons

 Like angels ascending and descending Jacob’s ladder, dreams link heaven and earth, the physical and the cosmic.
 Dreams, the language of the soul, the voice of the Divine, open a sacred space to connect with God.

-Dream allusions fill our prayerbooks, Torah, Talmud, and Kabbalah, but in modern Judaism dreams are a neglected part of our heritage.
-Prayer and deeds of loving kindness are established practices and meditation a rediscovered tradition of Jewish spirituality, yet our religious institutions have lost appreciation of dreams as an entrance to holiness.
+Prayer and deeds of loving kindness are established practices, and meditation is a rediscovered tradition of Jewish spirituality.
+Yet, our religious institutions have lost appreciation of dreams as an entrance to holiness.

 The Talmud, rabbinic teachings of Jewish law, contains a dream manual (Brakhot 55a-57b).
 The Torah illumines the importance of dreams.
 Throughout, God appears in dreams and visions to prophets and kings: to Abimelech (king of Gerar) in “a dream of the night,” to Israel “in visions of the night,” to Moses in “a flame of fire out of the midst of a bush.”